 This might mean hosting a live video on Instagram, or creating some excellent adverts for Facebook or LinkedIn paid ads.
 Perhaps it might be creating amazing content to delight your fans and followers.
-The choice is yours.
+The choice is yours and the options endless.

 Let's face it; no one would use social media for their business if it didn't show a proper return on investment.
 It might not seem like a serious contributor to your overall marketing goals, but this couldn't be further from the truth.